The short answer:

 Common causes of favorites out of sync:

-1. props in the group were not on or present (make sure auto-sleep is not activating while saving)
+- Props in the group were not on or present (make sure auto-sleep is not activating while saving or deleting)

 - If auto-sleep is triggering while you are saving favorites, you can temporarily change it to a longer setting like level 4 or 5, or off (level 1).
-Just don’t save and it will revert to your previous setting, the next time you turn the prop off.
+Just don’t save the setting and it will revert to your previous setting, the next time you turn the light off.

-- Every prop in the group will blink when saving.
+- Every light in the group will blink when saving.
 If one did not blink, it missed the signal --> Look for the blink every time.

 To edit the favorites on a single prop you have 2 options: